-If you are regular reader of my blog, you'll no doubt understand the power of social media and are likely to be an avid user of Twitter, Facebook, LinkedIn or Google+.
+If you are regular reader of my blog, you'll no doubt understand the power of social media and are likely to be an avid user of Twitter, Facebook, or LinkedIn.

 If you are a business owner or a brand manager you'll see the advantage of using social networks to be where your customers are and engaging with them in the discussion.